SPINAL CORD INJURY & SSD BENEFITS

 - Transverse Myelitis:

-- This is an inflammation of the spinal cord that can be caused by infections, immune system disorders, or other unknown factors.
+- This is inflammation of the spinal cord that can be caused by infections, immune system disorders, or other unknown factors.
 It often leads to damage across the width of the spinal cord, which affects sensory and motor function.

 - Spinal Cord Abscess: